Edit Template

 • Student of Dr. Vitaliy Yevtushenko and Yuriy Bichonsky (School of Analytical and Cognitive Hypnotherapy, SACH).

-• Candidate of Psychological Sciences, crisis psychologist, hypnotherapist.
+• D. in psychology, crisis psychologist, hypnotherapist.

-• Education: S. Greenwald School (Kharkiv) , Eastern European Association of Hypnotherapists , practice of shock hypnosis .
+• Education: S. Greenwald School (Kharkiv), Eastern European Association of Hypnotherapists, practice of shock hypnosis.

 • Uncategorized

-• Assistance to the military
+• Helping the military

 • Disorders

-• Stress
+• Stress.

 • Depression